60-second summary

 Save time

 A price comparison site can give you a quick, easy and impartial overview of suitable quotes in a matter of minutes.
-It saves you the hassle of trawling through a whole bunch of websites in order to find the right product for you.
+It can save you some of the hassle of trawling through different websites to find the right product for you.

 Added perks